Popular

 2. Eliminate Dates From Your Education Listings On Your Resume And LinkedIn Profile

-It’s standard these days for most folks over 30 to omit education dates from resumes and their LinkedIn profile.
+It’s standard these days for most folks over 30 to omit education dates from their resume and LinkedIn profile.
 This is easy enough to do on your resume where you can also omit dates of training, certifications, licensure, or affiliations.

 In short, omit any date prior to 2000, since most recruiters only want to see the last 10-15 years of your experience on your resume or LinkedIn profile.
 To achieve this on LinkedIn, go to your profile and then edit your "Education" section.
-Select the “—“option in the drop-down box for your start and finish dates.
+Remove the month and year in the drop-down box for your start and finish dates.
 Eliminate dates from other sections as well.

 3. Remove Pre-2000 Dates From Your Work History Sections On Your Resume And LinkedIn Profile